ib-bib/neo-mp/README.md

 For a simple idea of what the store looks like after every state change, check out your browser console If you want a more in-depth look, get a Redux browser extension ([Firefox](https://addons.mozilla.org/en-US/firefox/addon/reduxdevtools/), [Chrome](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=en)).
 Then take a look the Redux window on your browser's dev tools

-## Week Two - Connecting React and Redux
+## Week Four - Connecting React and Redux
 Now that we are familiar with the workflow of Redux (the actions, dispatching, and the reducer function), we now have the liberty to do away with manipulating state locally in a component.
 Instead, we can determine the behaviour of a component based on the state in our store.
 To start, we connect our store to our application, and make it "visible" for all components.
 To do that, we wrap our ```<App />``` in a ```Provider``` with a 'store' prop.
 ### src/index.js